maarten-pennings/C64-bouncingbox/README.md

   [write-seq](https://turbo.style64.org/docs/turbo-macro-pro-editor#:~:text=w-,write%2Dseq,-%3A%20Prompts%20for%20a)
   which results in a text file, a _sequential file_ (SEQ) with the source as plain text.

-By the way, this is the command line to extract the text file
+By the way, this is the command line to extract the text file using my d64viewer:

 ```
 C:\Repos\d64viewer\viewer>run box.d64  --tfile BOX13.TXT  --msave box13.txt
 ```

 And the size?
 Windows reports a file size of 597 bytes for `box13.prg`.
-That is the file size, including the header for a loadable PRG file.
+That is the file size, including the header, for a loadable PRG file.
 That header is small compare to e.g. the header of an EXE file on windows;
 it is only a two byte load address.
 In-memory the program is therefore 595 bytes.
 This is consistent with what we see in the list file: it starts at $0801 and ends at $0A53, so it occupies $0A53+1-$0801 = 595 bytes.

 This program is more than twice the size of what Robin had in BASIC (278 bytes).
-Of course size was not my goal.
+Of course, size was not my goal.
 Secondly, this program has more features.
-But I believe the biggest factor is that in BASIC you rely on ROM libraries, like division and multiplication `INT(T/B)*B`.
+But I believe the biggest factor is that in BASIC you rely on ROM libraries, like division and multiplication `INT(T/B)*B`, which we have written in full in the assembler variant.